Saivarshaa/AINegotiationAgent/README.md

 ```

 ### 3. **Language Model**
-- Use provided Llama-3-8B via ollama or AWS Bedrock
+- Use Llama-3-8B via ollama or AWS Bedrock or HuggingFace

 ---